ThorbenJS/Basic_Library_Managemen_System/README.md

 First real programming course project.
 Very primative code and the use of objects is pretty non-existent but the idea was to learn the basics of programming and pytohn with this project.
 A lot of the codebase and comments are also in finnish and not english.

+To run the program run the file "main.py".